 That’s where you come in.
 You may be wondering again, “Dee, how can I help?”
 That’s a great question.
 Let me just tell you, we’re looking to connect with you.
 That’s right, we’re looking to connect with forward-thinking professionals who are passionate about the current and future state of the economy, who are passionate about entrepreneurship, who loves building and bringing new ideas to life.

 We’re looking to connect with professionals who are competitive and who believe in executing their ideas with excellence.
 If that’s you or you know someone who fits that description, veteran, retirees, college grads, Solopreneurs, recruiters, contractors, consultants, or even more importantly, you are someone or you know someone who holds one of the hard-to-fill positions that we listed above, your skills and knowledge and network and energy is needed.
 You are, in fact, the answer to fixing the skills gap.
-And, if you’re interested in finding out more, please visit fixtheskillsgap.com and join the movement.
+And, if you’re interested in finding out more, please book a call so that we can start the conversation.